elcorto/dotcp/README.md

 where root is optional and only used if you run `dotcp` as root.

-Here is an example layout of a dotfiles repo, showing the content of `$DOTCP_DOTFILES`.
+Here is an example layout:

 ```